qwinsi/tex2typst-webapp/README.md

 ## Trying Online

-A static web App is deployed on [Github page](https://qwinsi.github.io/tex2typst-webapp/).
+A static web App is hosted on the [Github page](https://qwinsi.github.io/tex2typst-webapp/).

 ## Development